Pavanmanikanta98/DevNexus/README.md

 - **Database**: MongoDB
 - **Version Control**: Git

+## Contributing
+Contributions are welcome!
+If you have suggestions for improvements or new features, please fork the repository and submit a pull request.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Default.json
 Have look on sample-default.json
 The default.json file is essential for configuring your application, specifying important settings such as the MongoDB connection string, JWT secret, and GitHub credentials.
 Below is a sample structure of the default.json file: